Europaviertel, Lyoner Quartier, Gateway Gardens

 The first Frankfurt airport, the freight yard, the large marshalling yard were traffic systems that were important for Frankfurt's connection with Germany and the world.
 A wide street has now been created here, which is intended to ensure that Frankfurt is on par in the world of wide streets.
 The 2.4 km long Europaallee, the main access roads of the district that began with big buzzwords - a street of European dimensions, built by European architects, doing justice to the Frankfurt financial center - has now become the background for interviews in which politicians explain the inadequate architectural and Criticize the design requirements in the area.

-The name is 'Europaviertel': One million square meters of city, a quarter of which is park, around 5000 apartments and ultimately 30,000 jobs have been created near Frankfurt city center and the exhibition center since 2005.
-The Skyline Plaza shopping center opened in autumn 2013.
-It is located at the junction with the existing city and is intended to attract the population with its public roof garden, in new German 'Skyline Plaza', so that they can enjoy the view of the Europaviertel.
-It is surrounded by a series of high-rise buildings, the Tower One office and hotel tower and the Grand Tower at 173 m, the tallest residential tower in Germany.
-Projects are being developed and planned that will catch up to Mainzer Landstrasse and the apron of the main train station, the Spin office and hotel tower, the green Eden high-rise and the Icoon residential tower by Mecanoo Architects from the Netherlands.
+The name is 'Europaviertel': a million square metres of city, a quarter of which is parks, around 5,000 apartments and ultimately 30,000 jobs have been created since 2005 near Frankfurt's city centre and trade fair.
+During the architectural tour, the Skyline Plaza shopping centre, which opened in autumn 2013, is shown.
+It is located at the connection point with the existing city and is intended to attract the population with its public roof garden, in modern German 'Skyline Plaza', to enjoy the view of the Europaviertel.
+It is surrounded by a series of high-rise buildings, the office and hotel tower Tower One and the Grand Tower at 173 m, the highest residential tower in Germany.
+Projects under construction and planned that open up to Mainzer Landstrasse and the apron of the main train station include the Spin office and hotel tower, the green residential high-rise Eden and the Icoon residential tower by Mecanoo Architects from the Netherlands.

 The Lyon quarter